 As of June 30, 2023

 Actual Pro Forma (1) Pro Forma as Adjusted (2)(3)

-(una naudited, in thousands)
+(unaudited, in thousand ls)

-Consolidated Balance Sheet Data:
+lidated Balance Sheet Data:

-Cash, cash equivalents and marketable securities \$ 334,089 \$ \$
+, cash equivalents and marketable securities \$ 334,089 \$ 334,089 \$ 563,914

-Working capital (4) 310,523
+ing capital (4) 310,523 310,523 541,541

-Total assets 359,952
+l assets 359,952 359,952 586,224

-Convertible preferred stock 843,687
+vertible preferred stock 843,687

-Additional paid-in capital 28,568
+ditional paid-in capital 28,581 872,257 1,099,721

-Accumulated deficit (541,677)
+cumulated deficit (541,677) (541,677) (541,677)

-Total stockholders' (deficit) equity (513,541)
+tal stockholders' (deficit) equity (513,541) 330,146 (557,611)

-(1) The proforma consolidated balance sheet data gives reflects (i) the conversion of all outstanding shares of our convertible preferred stock as of June 30, 2023 into an aggregate of shares of our common stock immediately prior to the completion of this offering, (ii) the related reclassification of our convertible preferred stock aggregate carrying value to permanent equity and (iii) the filing and effectiveness of our amended and restated certificate of incorporation, which will be effective immediately prior to the completion of this offering.
+(1) The pro forma consolidated balance sheet data gives reflects (i) the conversion of all outstanding shares of our convertible preferred stock as of June 30, 2023 into an aggregate of 104,417,415 shares of our common stock immediately prior to the completion of this offering, (ii) the related reclassification of our convertible preferred stock aggregate carrying value to permanent equity and (iii) the filing and effectiveness of our amended and restated certificate of incorporation, which will be effective immediately prior to the completion of this offering.

-(2) The proforma as adjusted consolidated balance sheet data gives effect to (i) the proforma adjustments described in footnote (1) above and (ii) the sale and issuance of shares of common stock by us in this offering, at the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+(2) The pro forma as adjusted consolidated balance sheet data gives effect to (i) the pro forma adjustments described in footnote (1) above and (ii) the sale and issuance of 14,710,000 shares of common stock by us in this offering, at the assumed initial public offering price of \$17.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, of which \$2.4 million had been paid as of June 30, 2023 and \$1.2 million had been accrued as of June 30, 2023.

-(3) Each \$1.00 increase or decrease in the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase or decrease, as applicable, the pro forma as adjusted amount of each of our cash, cash equivalents and marketable securities, working capital, total assets, additional paid-in capital and total stockholders' equity by \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-Similarly, an increase or decrease of 1.0 million shares in the number of shares of common stock offered would increase or decrease, as applicable, each of our cash, cash equivalents and marketable securities, working capital, total assets, additional paid-in capital and total stockholders' equity by \$ million, assuming the initial public offering price remains the same, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+(3) Each \$1.00 increase or decrease in the assumed initial public offering price of \$17.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase or decrease, as applicable, the pro forma as adjusted amount of each of our cash, cash equivalents and marketable securities, working capital, total assets, additional paid-in capital and total stockholders' equity by \$13.7 million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Similarly, an increase or decrease of 1.0 million shares in the number of shares of common stock offered would increase or decrease, as applicable, each of our cash, cash equivalents and marketable securities, working capital, total assets, additional paid-in capital and total stockholders' equity by \$15.8 million, assuming the initial public offering price remains the same, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 The pro forma as adjusted consolidated balance sheet data discussed above is illustrative only and will depend on the actual initial public offering price and other terms of this offering determined at pricing.